 GDP: The global pandemic had a severe impact on the Greek economy, throwing it temporarily off its post-debt crisis recovery path in 2020.
 The adverse effects included, but were not limited to: (a) lower private consumption, especially of services, as a result of the lockdowns, (b) reduced demand for the manufacturing sector's products, (c) lower tourism revenues and widening of the current account deficit, (d) adverse impact on public finances due to lower revenue and increased spending, (e) severe disruptions in the supply chains and (f) an abrupt decrease in shipping activity due to a decline in global trade.
-As a result. according to ELSTAT, real GDP contracted by 9.0 per cent. in 2020.
-Despite the ongoing pandemic and the continuation of the nationwide restrictions until late spring 2021, the Greek economy returned to a growth path.
-According to provisional ELSTAT data, real GDP in the first quarter of 2021 registered a decrease of 2.3 per cent. on an annual basis (seasonally adjusted data), from a 0.5 per cent. decrease in the first quarter of 2020, mainly as a result of the drop in the final consumption expenditure and exports of services.
-On a quarterly basis though, real GDP in the first quarter of 2021 grew by 4.5 per cent., compared to a 0.5 per cent. decrease in the first quarter of 2020.
-In the second quarter of 2021, GDP posted an impressive annual growth of 16.2 per cent., or a 3.4 per cent. growth on a quarterly basis, compared to respective growth rates of -13.9 per cent. and -13.0 per cent. in the second quarter of 2020.
+As a result, according to ELSTAT, real GDP contracted by 9.0 per cent. in 2020.
+Despite the ongoing pandemic and the continuation of the nationwide restrictions until late spring 2021, the Greek economy returned to a positive growth path.
+According to ELSTAT data the real GDP growth rate for 2021 and 2022 was at 8.4 per cent. and 5.9 per cent. respectively mainly as a result of the COVID-19 pandemic public support measures, the better-than-expected tourism revenues, the increase of industrial production, and the NRRP and Public Budget investments.